lludo/BitClout/README.md

 - `StateManager`: Use the previous Classes to provide higher level API.
     - `refresh(completion:)`: To update the locally stored blocks with the newly available ones
     - `printAllTransactionForCreatorCoins(privateKey:)`: To print all the buy/sell that happened to a creator coin, given it's public key.
 This is printed in csv format where each line is `blockHeight,coinsValueChange`.
+- `Tools`: Contains math functions to convert from $BitClout prices to number of coins given the existing coins in circulation and vice versa.

 Here is an example of how this can be used: